-- We worked on preparing fun and educational material customized for Nathan, such as math puzzles, science experiments, etc. prior to the lessons in order to increase his liking for math and sciences.
+- We worked on preparing fun and educational material customized for Nathan, such as math puzzles, science experiments, etc. before the lessons to increase his liking for math and sciences.

-- As Nathan’s liking for these courses increased, we started to work on his focus to help him keep concentration for longer periods of time as this will be a key skill for him in higher grade levels.
+- As Nathan’s liking for math and science increased, we started to work on his focus to help him concentrate for longer periods of time, as this is a key skill for all grade levels.

 - The lesson times were increased by 15 minute increments until an ideal focus level was reached.

-- After just 3 lessons Nathan’s interest in math and sciences increased substantially and he can now keep his focus on a task for 1.5-2 hours at a time with short break times.
+- After just three lessons, Nathan’s interest in math and sciences increased substantially, and he can now keep his focus on a task for 1.5-2 hours at a time with short break times.

 - Nathan is ahead of his class, studying grade 4 material with his tutor.